 On July 31, 2017 NexGen released its independent maiden Preliminary Economic Assessment (“PEA”) of the basement-hosted Arrow Deposit.
 The maiden PEA was completed by Roscoe Postle Associates Inc. (“RPA”), and is based on the mineral resource estimate announced by the Company in March 2017 (with an effective date of December 20, 2016).
-The PEA does not include the results of the Company’s 2017 winter drill program or the recently commenced summer drill program.
+The PEA does not include the results of the Company’s 2017 winter and summer drill programs.

 |After-Tax Net Present Value (8% discount)||CAD $3.49 Billion||CAD $3.7 Billion||+6%|